simonguozirui/CCC/README.md

 # CCC
-Some solutions to CCC questions I wrote in python(2.7), C++, and Java
+Some solutions to  Canadian Computing Competition(CCC) questions I wrote in python(2.7), C++, and Java